The instructions in this article are applicable only if you want to tinker with the LuciadRIA sample code yourself.

 npm install in the root of the LuciadRIA distribution.

 This command installs all development dependencies declared in the root

 The NPM workspaces also take care of dependency hoisting: dependencies that are common to different samples are only installed

 once in a higher-level

 After installing the dependencies of all samples, you can set up your web application.

 Several samples don’t fetch their data locally, but request it from a server, or use other data services.

 You can run the sample server by executing the

 startSampleServer script. http://localhost:8072 hosts the server by default.

-Make sure you have bootstrapped the sample dependencies, as explained in Installing dependencies.
+Make sure that you have bootstrapped the sample dependencies, as explained in Installing dependencies.

 Go to the